mookiedog/umod4-PCB/ChangeList.md

 1) __Improve AVDD decoupling__ Now that analog measurements are part of the system, AVDD needs its own decoupling 0.1uF cap.

+1) __Added TP2 GND Testpoint__

+   Somehow, TP2 GND testpoint got left off the original PCB.
+   Bringup confirmed that it would be handy to have one on the lower right for attaching scope probes.

 ## Deferred Changes